mia-platform/console-sdk/.changeset/pink-bikes-worry.md

 "@mia-platform/console-client": patch
 ---

-bundling console-client as es module, updated kiota dependencies to preview,57
+console-client usable only with ESM, updated kiota dependencies to preview,57